GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: GLo-MAPPO for Intelligent UAV-Assisted LoRa Networks

-Here, \( \mathcal{H}[\pi] \) is the entropy of the policy distribution, weighted by the entropy coefficient \(\varphi \).
-On the other hand, the shared critic network is optimized by minimizing the loss of the clipped value function \cite{yu2022surprising}:
+Here, \( \mathcal{H}[\pi_{\phi_u}] \) in Eq.\eqref{eq:actor_loss} is the entropy of the policy distribution for agent $u$, weighted by the entropy coefficient \(\varphi\).
+On the other hand, the shared critic network is optimized by minimizing the loss of the clipped value function \cite{yu2022surprising}

-where the clipped value prediction is defined as:
+where the clipped value prediction is defined as

-Here, \( \hat{R}_{b} \) denotes the estimated reward-to-go for agent \( u \) and \( b \) refers to batch size.
+Here, \( \hat{R}_{b} \) denotes the estimated return (reward-to-go) for the batch sample \( b \).
 This training structure enables decentralized policy learning by agents while benefiting from the stability of a centralized critic, with consistent gradient scaling across both agents and time steps.

-Consequently, our proposed GLo-MAPPO training algorithm, shown in Algorithm~\ref{alg:glo_mappo_algo}, begins by initializing the policy and value networks \( \pi_\phi \) and \( V_\mu \).
-In each episode, observations are initialized, and at each timestep $t$, UAV-ED association is performed using the gain-based algorithm as shown in Algorithm~\ref{alg:gain_based_association}.
-Each UAV selects an action \( a_u[t] \) using its observation \( o_u[t] \) and policy \( \pi_\phi \).
-Constraint violations (e.g., quality of service, speed, bounds, or safety) are checked and corrected if needed.
+Consequently, our proposed GLo-MAPPO training algorithm, shown in Algorithm~\ref{alg:glo_mappo_algo}, begins by initializing the policy $ \{\pi_{\phi_u}\}_{u=1}^{U}$ and value networks $V_\mu$.
+In each episode, the state and observations are initialized, and at each timestep $t$, UAV-ED association is performed using the gain-based algorithm shown in Algorithm~\ref{alg:gain_based_association}.
+Furthermore, each UAV selects an action $a_u[t]$ using its local observation $o_u[t]$ and policy $\pi_{\phi_u}$.
+Constraint violations are checked, and penalties are applied to the agents where necessary.
 Valid actions lead to environment transitions, resulting in new observations and rewards.
-Consequently, the collected transitions \( \{o[t], a[t], r[t], o[t+1]\} \) are stored in a replay buffer \( D \).
-Advantage estimates $\hat{A}$ are computed via GAE, and the networks are updated to minimize actor and critic losses.
+The collected transitions are stored in a replay buffer \( \mathcal{D} \).
+Advantage estimates $\{\hat{A}_u[t]\}_{u=1}^{U}$ are computed via GAE, and the networks are updated to minimize actor and critic losses.
 The training loop repeats for multiple episodes, with periodic evaluations and hyperparameter adjustments.
-The details of our proposed GLo-MAPPO algorithm flow is shown in Algorithm~\ref{alg:glo_mappo_algo}.
+It is important to note that we decouple the UAV-ED association from the MARL framework to reduce action space complexity significantly.
+Since the association is primarily driven by signal strength, this separation maintains near-optimal performance while allowing the agents to focus specifically on the complex joint optimization of trajectories and communication parameters.
+Hence, the complete flow of our proposed GLo-MAPPO algorithm is detailed in Algorithm~\ref{alg:glo_mappo_algo}.